alberto0723/DORM/README.md

 On the other hand, the overall idea of having a generic representation of the schema independent of the storage engine is based on [Moditha Hewasinghage](documents/Thesis-Moditha.pdf)'s PhD thesis.

 ## Getting Started 📘
+This prototype of object-relational mapping implements conceptual schemas in databases.
+Its dynamicity comes from the same domain information being potentially implementing in many different designs, without affecting the way user expresses the queries.
+Thus, the system automatically translates those queries depending on the existing database schema underneath.
+Moreover, the design can be modified and data is automatically migrated from one database schema to another.

+For demonstration purposes, it has been implemented in PostgreSQL, but it could be generalized to any other relational DBMS or even non-relational document or key-value stores.
+This is exemplified by offering two different implementation paradigms:
+- *First Normal Form* (``1NF``): This option maps every domain attribute into a table attribute.
+- *Non First Normal Form with JSON* (``NF2-JSON``): This option generates two attributes (namely an autoincrement integer *key* and a JSON *value*).
+All attributes in the domain are then stored inside the *value*.
+By now, no nested documents or arrays are generated inside the *value*, but eventually they should.

 There are three different inputs:

 ### 1- Domain 🌐